Antiscammer-Dev-team/APIANTISCAMMER/docs/source/index.rst

 - Do not expose API keys publicly
 - Use HTTPS only
-- Rotate API keys periodically (contact Ram2 for new keys)
+- Rotate API keys periodically
 - Heavy traffic is expected, but do not flood the API or create infinite loops

 ---